CoviloMilos/mvp-challenge/README.md

 # Live news

-- On http://localhost:3000 there is small webpage for rendering live news
+- On http://localhost:3000 there is small webpage for rendering live news (Open this page before running app so you don't have to wait for next pull)

 # Stdout stream